 The SRTP provides a ten-year plan for local and rural bus and shuttle routes and Marin Access programs based on projections of annual service hours and miles for each service category.
-While there is a ten-year planning outlook, the first five years of the SRTP are financially constrained.
-All projected costs and revenues are balanced during that time.
+Marin Transit is currently in a strong financial position with a fully funded operations reserve, equivalent to six months of operations expenses.
 For operations, costs include contract services by program, fuel and communications, and customer service.
 Marin Transit draws from a variety of sources to pay for these services.
-These include local Measure A and Measure B transportation funds, state transit assistance and transit development funds, federal grants for rural and lifeline services, and fares.
+These include local Measure AA and Measure B transportation funds, state gas tax funding under SB1, state transit assistance and transit development funds, federal grants for rural and lifeline services, and fares.